 10 of 10

-If you are a 100% whole grain fanatic, you're in luck.
-I've tweaked this oatmeal bread recipe to be 100% whole wheat and oats.
-The whole grain version does best with an overnight rest in the refrigerator, while the regular version takes just three hours from start to finish.
-Try both and see which one you like!
+If you are a fan of oatmeal bread, this is the recipe for you.
+You can enjoy it made with white flour combined with whole-wheat flour or with 100 percent whole-wheat flour.
+The whole-grain version does best with an overnight rest in the refrigerator, while the regular version takes just three hours from start to finish.
+Try both and see which one you like better.